larryhastings/big/README.md

 Now there's a new answer:
 [`multisplit`.](#multisplits-separatorsnone--keepfalse-maxsplit-1-reversefalse-separatefalse-stripfalse)
-The goal of [`multisplit`] is to be the be-all end-all string splitting function.
+The goal of `multisplit` is to be the be-all end-all string splitting function.
-It's designed to replace *every* mode of operation provided by `str.split`, `str.rsplit`, and `str.splitlines`, and it can even replace `str.partition` and `str.rpartition`.
+It's designed to supercede *every* mode of operation provided by `str.split`, `str.rsplit`, and `str.splitlines`, and it can even replace `str.partition` and `str.rpartition` too.
 `multisplit` does it all!

-The downside of [`multisplit`'s](#multisplits-separatorsnone--keepfalse-maxsplit-1-reversefalse-separatefalse-stripfalse) awesome flexibility is that it can be hard to use.
-It takes *five* keyword-only parameters after all!
-However, they're designed to be reasonably memorable, and their default values are designed to be easy to remember.
+The downside of [`multisplit`'s](#multisplits-separatorsnone--keepfalse-maxsplit-1-reversefalse-separatefalse-stripfalse) awesome flexibility is that it can be hard to use... after all, it takes *five* keyword-only parameters.
+However, these parameters and their defaults are designed to be easy to remember.

 The best way to cope with [`multisplit`'s](#multisplits-separatorsnone--keepfalse-maxsplit-1-reversefalse-separatefalse-stripfalse) complexity is to use it as a building block for your own text splitting functions.
-For example **big** uses [`multisplit`](#multisplits-separatorsnone--keepfalse-maxsplit-1-reversefalse-separatefalse-stripfalse) to implement [`multipartition`,](#multipartitions-separators-count1--reverseFalse-separateTrue)
+For example, **big** uses [`multisplit`](#multisplits-separatorsnone--keepfalse-maxsplit-1-reversefalse-separatefalse-stripfalse) to implement [`multipartition`,](#multipartitions-separators-count1--reverseFalse-separateTrue)